 Pāua currently sit within a taihua/foreshore that is battling some constraints.
-Pollution, particularly sediment from higher up in the catchment, as well as some development within this ecological band makes it more difficult for shellfish to thrive.
-There is limited knowledge about the distribution & abundance of species that are present here, their habitats and the effects of pollutants - particularly sediment - on ecosystem health and species abundance.
+Pollution, particularly sediment from higher up in the catchment, as well as some development within this ecological band makes it more difficult for shellfish and other species to thrive.
+There is limited knowledge about the distribution and abundance of species that are present here, their habitats and the effects of pollutants - particularly sediment - on ecosystem health and species abundance.
 Tangata Tiaki are actively engaged in monitoring and reseeding projects to support and enhance these species, as well as ensuring shellfish are gathered in sustainable numbers.
 Despite some pollution issues, the beaches within the harbour are still popular with locals and visitors spending time walking, sunbathing, and playing at the beach on fine days.
+Recreational use is threatened by sediment build up and by pollution from broken/leaking wastewater infrastructure, and runoff from industrial, port and farm land.